bpmn-io/bpmn.io/src/content/blog/2015/012-lanes-data-objects.md

 ## A better Multi-Selection Move

-A new multi selection move allows you to move elements that do not share the same paren.
+A new multi selection move allows you to move elements that do not share the same parent.

 <div class="figure">
   <img src="{{ assets }}/attachments/blog/2015/012-multi-selection-move-2.gif">